Movatterモバイル変換

 Cosmic or cosmological nihilism is the view that reality isunintelligible and lacks inherent meaning.
 Closely related to epistemological and existential nihilism, it asserts that the world is blank, featureless, or chaotic, making it indifferent to human attempts to understand it.
 Cosmic nihilists often emphasize the vastness of the universe, arguing that it shows the insignificance of humans and their endeavors.[78]

 A broad form of cosmic nihilism states that reality as a whole is unintelligible.
-According to this view, the chaotic nature of the world makes it impossible to comprehend the universe on any level or find meaningful patterns in it, leading to a complete alienation of human understanding.
-For example,Max Stirner characterized the world as a "metaphysical chaos" without "a comprehensive structure of objective meanings".
+According to this view, the chaotic nature of the world makes it impossible to comprehend the universe at any level or find meaningful patterns in it, leading to alienation as human understanding fails to grasp reality.[79]
+For example,Max Stirner characterized the world as a "metaphysical chaos" without "a comprehensive structure of objective meanings".[80]
 In response to arguments stating that it is possible in certain cases to discern patterns and predict outcomes, some cosmic nihilists have proposed more narrow versions.
 One version acknowledges that humans can understand some aspects of reality, for example, through rigorous scientific study.
-Nonetheless, this view maintains that the universe remains impenetrable to comprehension and indifferent to human aspirations on other levels, lacking intelligible structures that correspond to objective values, moral principles, and a higher purpose.[76]
+Nonetheless, this view maintains that the universe remains impenetrable to comprehension and indifferent to human aspirations on other levels, lacking intelligible structures that correspond to objective values, moral principles, and a higher purpose.[79]

 Other forms